Baytown Township Groundwater Contamination Site

 Domestic water supply wells

-The MPCA has response action responsibilities for wells on properties platted and approved before April 9, 2002, in Baytown and West Lakeland Townships and in the city of Bayport.
+The MPCA has response action responsibilities for wells on properties platted and approved before April 9, 2002, in Baytown and West Lakeland Townships and in the cities of Bayport and Lake Elmo.

 - Wells with TCE concentrations greater than or equal to 5.0 µg/L already have response actions, primarily granular activated carbon (GAC) filters, in place.
 Additional response actions are not needed for these wells.